 Research activity during the summer is an excellent way for a student researcher to make focused progress in a project.
 There are many such opportunities across campus, and students are encouraged to talk to faculty members to devise a new project, or continue one begun during the academic year.
 SMU supports assistantships for students to pursue their research interests full-time so that undergraduates can make the most of opportunities provided by their faculty mentors.
 These Summer Research Assistantships (SRAs) allow students to earn up to $4000 during the summer, including the 50% match from the University, doing the research of their choice.

 The selection of SRAs is a competitive process.
-To be considered, the interested student and their faculty mentor should prepare a proposal of 650 words or more that includes the following information:
+To be considered, the interested student should prepare a proposal of 650 words or more.
+Students are encouraged to seek editorial comment from their faculty mentors, but the proposal must be written by the student.
+It should include the following information:

 - clear title